-- ➤ Skipping school
+- 1. Skipping school

-- > Oversleeping
+- 2. Oversleeping

-- ➤ Car trouble
+- 3. Car trouble

-- > Serving as a language interpreter
+- 4. Serving as a language interpreter

+- 5. Parental tardiness/ Vacations

-- ➤ Parental tardiness - > Staying home to care for younger children - ➤ Visiting friends - ➤ Minor aches and pains or feeling tired - ➤ Any other reason that was not excused by an administrator - ➤ Any absence that exceeds the allowable days and is not excused by a doctor.
+- 6. Staying home to care for younger children

+- 7. Visiting friends

+- 8. Minor aches and pains or feeling tired

+- 9. Any absence that exceeds the allowable days and is not excused by a doctor

+- 10. Any other reason that was not excused by an administrator

-Consequences of Unexcused Absences
+MS/JH Consequences of Unexcused Absences

-Absences for invalid reasons and for times missed beyond four (4) times in one semester, as noted above, will be marked as unexcused.
+Absences for invalid reasons and for times missed beyond five (5) times in one semester, as noted above, will be marked as unexcused.
 These absences may also constitute skipping school:

-- A student who is considered unexcused for any part of the day will receive zeros for all work due or completed in class during the time period missed. - A student who skips a school day or a class period will be marked as unexcused and will receive 1 day of in-school suspension as a minimum. - Multiple incidents of skipping school may result in longer placement of in-school suspension, out-of-school suspension, consideration for placement in alternative programs, or, in extreme cases, consideration for expulsion. - A student who skips school during the lunch hour will be placed on restricted lunch time AER for a minimum of five (5) school days.
+- 1. A student who skips a school day or a class period will be marked as unexcused and may receive up to 1 day of in-school suspension but not limited to out of school suspension. - 2.
+Multiple incidents of skipping school may result in longer placement of in-school suspension, out-of-school suspension, consideration for placement in alternative programs, or, in extreme cases, consideration for expulsion. - 3.
+A student who skips school during the lunch hour will be placed on restricted lunch time AER for a minimum of five (5) school days.